 With the consistent rise in internet users, security solutions are becoming more advanced to safeguard consumers from online malicious threats and cyber attacks.

-On the other hand, cybercriminals are also not leaving any stone unturned to breach the security and perform malicious attacks.
+On the other hand, cybercriminals are also not leaving any stone unturned to breach security and perform malicious attacks.
 In the last decade, we saw a rise in dangerous malware attacks.
 One such advanced threat is Botnet.

 The botnet is currently the most significant threat to online security systems.
-It is becoming popular among cybercriminals due to its ability to infiltrate any device that is connected to the internet, including the DVR players, Android TV, and more.
+It is becoming popular among cybercriminals due to its ability to infiltrate any device that is connected to the internet, including DVR players, Android TV, and more.